Lurker00/DX200-Firmware-Add-on/README.md

 ## Changes made
 1. Google Play Store added.
 2. The process of [device registration](https://www.google.com/android/uncertified/) is much simplified (required to make Google Play Services work on uncertified device).
-3. Magisk can be used to install additional modules, and to provide root access.
+3. [Magisk](https://magiskmanager.com/) can be used to install additional modules, and to provide root access.
 4. [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md), which currently is useful only for its [System settings](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md#system-settings).
 5. Safer parameters of battery charger to prevent overheating.
 6. Safer parameters for CPU, GPU, RAM.
-7. 128MHz CPU frequency added (216MHz is officially lowest), which is enough for most tasks.
+7. 126MHz CPU frequency added (216MHz is officially lowest), which is enough for most tasks.